-A six-time ranking event winner, Allen became only the third player from Northern Ireland to win a Triple Crown Series event at the 2018 Masters following victories against Luca Brecel, defending champion Ronnie O’Sullivan, John Higgins and Kyren Wilson.
+A nine-time ranking event winner, Allen became only the third player from Northern Ireland to win a Triple Crown Series event at the 2018 Masters following victories against Luca Brecel, defending champion Ronnie O’Sullivan, John Higgins and Kyren Wilson.

-He reached the semi-finals of the World Championship for the first and so far only time in 2009 before his run was ended by eventual champion John Higgins.
+He reached the semi-finals of the World Championship for the first and so far only time in 2009 before his run was ended by eventual champion Higgins.

 In 2016 Allen compiled the first 147 break of his career at the UK Championship, with his second coming five days later at the 2021 Northern Ireland Open.

 Allen turned professional in 2005 following a highly decorated junior career which saw him claim the world and European amateur titles in 2004, as well as national titles at all age groups.